Colorado

 Morning:

-After checking out of the hotel we will begin our journey with a stop at one of the area’s most iconic attractions: Garden of the Gods.
-Donated in 1909 to the city of Colorado Springs with the stipulation that it remain a free public park, Garden of the Gods welcomes over 5 million visitors each year.
+After checking out of the hotel, we will begin our journey with a stop at one of the area’s most iconic attractions: Garden of the Gods.
+Donated in 1909 to the city of Colorado Springs with the stipulation that it remain a free public park, Garden of the Gods welcomes over five million visitors each year.
 The red rock formations that the garden is famous for were created millions of years ago during a geological event called the Laramide Orogeny, where the Farallon plate collided at a shallow angle with the North America plate.
 Archaeological evidence shows that ancestral Native American people visited Garden of the Gods about 1300 BCE.
 Around 300 BCE, these people camped in the area.
 They are believed to have been attracted to the game animals and abundant edible plants.
 They used overhangs created by the rocks for shelter.
-We’ll spend some time learning about the site through the exhibits in the visitor’s center before returning to the coach where a step-on guide will join us for a driving tour around the park.
+We’ll spend some time learning about the site through the exhibits in the visitor center before returning to the motorcoach where a step-on guide will join us for a driving exploration around the park.
+We'll then go for a hike to immerse ourselves in the rocky landscape (combination of paved and unpaved, well-maintained dirt trails, 1.6 miles).

 Lunch: